This page refers to my Autonomous Satellite Tracker article in the March/April 2016 QEX. All updates will be posted here.

 The wiring for the Servo controller, 9 DOF Sensor and tilt and pan servos is the same as in my original design.
 Note the change from 5 to 3.3 V supply for which the Huzzah EN is grounded.
 If you use a 5 V supply then leave EN disconnected.

-The new sketch is here.
-Set up the Arduino IDE for the Adafruit ESP8266 Huzzah exactly the same as described in the first answer in the FAQ tab of my HamClock project.
+The new sketch is dated 2023-05-30 here.
+Set up the Arduino IDE for the Adafruit ESP8266 Huzzah the same as described in FAQ 1 of my HamClock project.
 Use the IDE Library manager to also load the following libraries:

 Servo City seems to have discontinued the gimbal I used.
 The closest they seem to have now is this one which can be connected as shown in the lower diagram to form a pan-tilt platform.

-Thomas, DL2TW, has made some code changes, such as a TFT status display and allowing more characters in the WiFi credentials.
-I've not tried his changes but you can get his zip file here if you want to check them out.
+Thomas, DL2TW, has made code changes to add a TFT status display.
+I've not tried his changes but you can get his zip file here if you want to try them.

 Kishore, A45WI, is building his own platform using these monsters (demo video here).